kkailaasa/AskN-astrology/readme.md

-# Panchanga Calculation API
+# Panchanga and Navamsa Calculation API

-This FastAPI project provides endpoints to calculate Panchanga details for a specific date based on city name, or geographic coordinates and time zone.
+This FastAPI project provides endpoints to calculate Panchanga and Navamsa details for a specific date based on city name, or geographic coordinates and time zone.

+This version uses [Free Astrology API](https://freeastrologyapi.com) to get panchanga for a given location and date time except vaar.

+This implementation also contains elements of [Drik Panchanga](https://github.com/webresh/drik-panchanga) calculation which works correctly for calculating vaara.
+We are also using the logic to get lat, lng and tz attributes for a given city using city.json from the same implementation.
+Those value are then passed to Astrology API to calculate Tithi, Nakshatra, Karna and Yoga.

+This project also contains Dify DSL to calculate Panchanga and Navamsa Chart.

 ## Setup